Aditya-Debnath/Betel-Leaf-Image-Dataset-from-Bangladesh/README.md

 Best Split Ratio :	70:30

-Inception was selected for the final deployment due to its excellent balance of feature extraction capabilities and overall classification accuracy on the Betel leaf dataset.
+Custom Hybrid CNN-Swin Transformer was selected for the final deployment due to its excellent balance of feature extraction capabilities and overall classification accuracy on the Betel leaf dataset.